KhronosGroup/glTF-Sample-Models/README.md

 **This repo has been ARCHIVED.
 All new Issues and Pull Requests should be filed in the new repo - [glTF-Sample-Assets](https://github.com/KhronosGroup/glTF-Sample-Assets).**

 **All existing Issues have been addressed and closed.
 All existing PRs were either merged or closed.
 Closed PRs have an issue in the new repo.
-All questions or comments must be handled in the new repo.**
+All questions, comments, or requests must be handled in the new repo.**

-If you have an existing PR or Issue, please consider opening it in glTF-Sample-Assets or getting the issue resolved or the PR merged.
+## Original README

 [![glTF Validation](https://github.com/KhronosGroup/glTF-Sample-Models/workflows/glTF%20Validation/badge.svg?branch=master)](https://github.com/KhronosGroup/glTF-Sample-Models/actions)